PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 ```
 </details>

-When looking at the time of the day, we can see that members ride consistently throughout the day, including morning, afternoon and evening, while casual bikers predominantly ride in the afternoon.
+When looking at the **time of the day**, we can see that members ride consistently throughout the day, including morning, afternoon and evening, while casual bikers predominantly ride in the afternoon.

 ![trip count by time of day](Images/06_time_of_day_trip_count.jpeg)